 Foreign insurers (not including reinsurers) are able to access the Colombian market by establishing branch offices.
-These are treated as an extension of the parent company and are free from the strict requirements of incorporation.
+These are treated as an extension of the parent company and must meet incorporation requirements similar to those of fully incorporated companies.
 However, branches are treated as regulated entities within the jurisdiction of the FS and they must comply with the same regulations that apply to incorporated entities.

-Branch offices are subject to the following additional requirements:16
+Branch offices are subject to the following additional requirements:15

-- minimum capital, which must be paid immediately upon the establishment of the branch office;
+- minimum capital equivalent to the amount required of local insurance companies, which must be paid immediately upon establishment of the branch office;

 - minimum assets located in Colombia; and